tetsuo/tetsuo.github.io/articles/merely-monadic-go.md

 description: Experimenting with Monad implementations in Golang
 tags: go,fp,language
 published: 2024-08-30T00:00:00
-updated: 2024-08-30T00:00:00
+updated: 2024-11-12T00:00:00
 ---

 > Package [warp](https://github.com/onur1/warp) provides a collection of experimental Monad implementations in Go.

-Since Go version 1.18, the language has incorporated [generics](https://go.dev/blog/intro-generics), a highly anticipated feature enabling [parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism).
+Since Go version 1.18 introduced [generics](https://go.dev/blog/intro-generics), a long-awaited feature enabling [parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism), implementing Monads in Go has become more feasible.
+This post, inspired by Philip Wadler's Featherweight Go presentation, demonstrates how generics simplify these implementations.

-Last summer, inspired by **Philip Wadler**'s [Featherweight Go](https://www.youtube.com/watch?v=Dq0WFigax_c) presentation, I experimented with several Monad implementations.
-It seems the addition of generics has made it possible to implement them with relative ease.

-Before we proceed, it's important to acknowledge that Go's core strengths lie in imperative programming rather than functional abstractions like monads.
-For most use cases, the [rate](https://pkg.go.dev/golang.org/x/time/rate) package is likely a more suitable option than implementing a monad to abstract over channels.
-Nonetheless, exploring the monadic approach provides valuable insights.
-Let's begin by briefly comparing polymorphism in Haskell and Go.
+Before we proceed, it’s important to note that Go’s core strengths lie in imperative programming rather than functional abstractions like Monads.
+For example, for most use cases, the [rate](https://pkg.go.dev/golang.org/x/time/rate) package is likely a more suitable option than implementing a Monad to abstract over channels.
+Nonetheless, exploring monadic patterns provides valuable insights.
+Let’s begin by comparing polymorphism in Haskell and Go.

 ## Polymorphism in Haskell